 Please note that the ACD may record telephone calls for training and monitoring purposes and to confirm investors' instructions.
 Recordings will be provided on request for a period of at least five years from the date of such recording, or, where requested by a competent regulatory authority, for a period of seven years, where the ACD can identify the call.
 If you ask the ACD to send you a recording of a particular call, the ACD may ask for further information to help identify the exact call to which your request relates.

-13.9 Complaints
+13.10 Complaints

-Complaints may be brought in writing to the Compliance Officer of the Company at Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP.
+Complaints may be brought in writing to The Compliance Director, Tutman Fund Solutions Limited, Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP or by telephone to 0141 483 9701.